MicrosoftLearning/mslearn-ai-studio/Instructions/08-Code-first-development.md

 1. Last but not least, you'll notice a new resource with type **Machine learning online deployment**.
 This is the resource corresponding to our deployed Azure AI project endpoint (for the chat copilot).

-## Validate deployment using the Azure AI Studio
+## Validate deployment using the Azure AI Foundry

 The Azure Portal helps you manage the underlying Azure resources for your project.
-The Azure AI Studio portal helps you *build and manage* the AI projects themselves, end-to-end, from model selection to application deployment.
+The Azure AI Foundry portal helps you *build and manage* the AI projects themselves, end-to-end, from model selection to application deployment.
 The `azd up` command should have completed the entire process from provisioning required models, to deploying and hosting the copilot API endpoint for usage.
 Let's validate that the application is functioning as expected.

-1. Visit the **Manage** page in the [Azure AI Studio](https://ai.azure.com/manage) to view all Azure AI hubs in your subscription.
+1. Visit the **Manage** page in the [Azure AI Foundry portal](https://ai.azure.com/manage) to view all Azure AI hubs in your subscription.
 1. Select the hub for your resource group to view all Azure AI projects within it.
 1. Select the default AI project in hub, then select **Deployments** in the menu on the left.
 1. Under **Model deployments**, verify that you have an Azure OpenAI Connection including the deployments of: